ACRA/acra/README.md

 What is ACRA ?
 ==============

 ACRA is a library enabling Android Application to automatically post their crash reports to a GoogleDoc form.
-It is targetted to android applications developers to help them get data from their applications when they crash or behave erroneously.
+It is targeted to android applications developers to help them get data from their applications when they crash or behave erroneously.

 ACRA is used in 2.68% ([See AppBrain/stats](http://www.appbrain.com/stats/libraries/details/acra/acra)) of all apps on Google Play as of Feb 2016.
 That's over 53K **apps** using ACRA.
 And since the average US user has 41 apps installed on their phone that means there is a 70% chance that ACRA is running on any phone.
 That means ACRA is running on over a **billion devices**.